 Lehenga Choli – The lehenga is a long flared skirt with a top (can be a crop top style or longer) and is usually completed with a shawl.

 For boys, depending on the event, you can buy a silk or cotton kurta (tunic), which can be worn with jeans, pants or matching pyjama pants.
-A lot of the newer styles feature a nice little waistcoat style jacket to wear over the tunic.
+A lot of the newer boy’s kurtas feature a nice little waistcoat-style jacket to wear over the tunic.

-What to look for when buying Indian fashion
+What to look for when buying traditional Indian clothes

 Places to Buy Traditional Indian Dress in Singapore

-A homegrown brand based in Singapore, Nimbu specialises in vibrant, hand-crafted, and sustainably made kids’ products from premium cotton clothing to toys and accessories for kids aged 0-14.
-They also do luxuriously soft Bamboo cotton rompers and swaddles for babies, organic cotton dresses, shirts, and PJs, gorgeous Indian clothing like Kurtas and Jacket sets for boys, Kurti and Lehenga skirt sets for girls, all in breathable premium cotton, perfect for Singapore’s hot and humid weather.
-What we love about the brand is its circular concept.
+A homegrown brand based in Singapore, Nimbu specialises in vibrant, hand-crafted, and sustainably made kids’ clothing, toys and accessories.
+From luxuriously soft Bamboo cotton rompers and swaddles for babies, to organic cotton dresses, shirts, PJs, and gorgeous Indian clothing like kurtas and jacket sets as well as lehenga skirt sets for kids and now adults too (check out the latest Neel Collection for family twinning options) all in breathable premium cotton – perfect for Singapore’s hot and humid weather.
+What we love about Nimbu is its circular concept.
 Any purchase made on Nimbu.sg can be returned in exchange for credits that can offset your next purchase!
 Returned items are added to the Pre-loved collection, giving them a new lease of life.
 Nimbu offers same-day and next-day delivery options too.
-Look out for unique gift box options for the upcoming festive season comprising an eclectic mix of Indian clothing, toys and accessories for babies and kids!
-Follow them on Instagram @nimbukids for sales, giveaways and updates!
+Look out for unique gift box options for the upcoming festive season comprising an eclectic mix of Indian clothing, toys and accessories – shop online or at their Funan and OG outlets.
+Worldwide free shipping is offered for purchases above $200.

 Fabindia is an Indian fashion brand that is much loved by Indians worldwide for its excellent quality, variety and colourful designs.
-The store at Vivocity has a good selection of traditional Indian outfits and festive clothing for both boys and girls from ages 2 to 14!
-While the price ranges are higher (starting at $29 for infants, $56 for boys and $61 for girls’ outfits) than most of the Little India stores, the styles are more contemporary and the quality of the fabric is good.
+The Fabindia outlet at Vivocity has a good selection of traditional Indian outfits and festive clothing for both boys and girls from ages 2 to 14!
+While the price ranges are higher (starting at $29 for infants, $56 for boys kurtas and $61 for girls’ Indian dress) than most of the Little India stores, the styles are more contemporary and the quality of the fabric is good.